delphian/vagrant-drupal-7/README.md

 use of the submodule [Vagrant](https://github.com/delphian/vagrant) which contains all the actual vagrant configuration and puppet scripts.

-Installation script will:

- * Create a virtual box on 33.33.33.36
- * Modify hosts file mapping local.drupal.org to 33.33.33.36
- * Create the drupal database.
- * Install drupal.
- * Install and enable modules: devel.
- * Disable modules: overlay.

 #### Prerequisites ####

 1. Download and install install virtualbox for [Windows](http://download.virtualbox.org/virtualbox/4.2.6/VirtualBox-4.2.6-82870-Win.exe) or [Mac](http://download.virtualbox.org/virtualbox/4.2.6/VirtualBox-4.2.6-82870-OSX.dmg).